rizdaprasetya/Dockerized-PHP-Development-Environment/readme.md

 # Notes
 - This is intended for development purpose, may not be suitable for production use.
 - Extension installed on PHP container is making the container size huge and slow to build.
 But those extension is commonly required by CMS.
 You can manually edit `Dockerfile`s to suit your needs.
+- Important Changes:
+  - php_web container port changed from `10080` to `11080`.
+    - Previously php_web container was using port 10080, but Chrome (and other) browsers [started blocking that port](https://chromestatus.com/feature/6510270304223232) (`ERR_UNSAFE_PORT`).
+So php_web container port is now changed to 11080.
+Less convenience but unfortunately required to work around it.

+# TODO
+- update default docker-compose.yml PHP version to latest 7.4 & should add PHP 8 too.